Nothing sets a bathroom apart like a custom glass shower enclosure.

 Walk-in Glass Shower Design Without Compromise

-As a major investment for any bathroom, a custom glass shower enclosure shouldn’t be cause for worry or a source of frustration because of frequent upkeep.
+As a major investment for any bathroom, a custom glass shower enclosure shouldn’t be a cause for worry or a source of frustration because of frequent upkeep.

 Order tempered glass for your custom shower enclosure.